KunalD09/vsdpdworkshop/README.md

 The next part is the actual implementation (place-and-route) flow to generate the GDSII file.

-I. **Synthesis:** Synthesis is the first step of implementation and it is very crucial to solve timing analysis at this step.
+I. **Synthesis:** Synthesis is the first step of implementation that generates the gate-level netlist of the RTL design.
+In our case it is called picorv32a.synthesis.v.
+It is very crucial to solve timing violations at this step.

 In initial run, the config.tcl file had following variables and constraints set.
 The .libs were defined in the default settings in synthesis.tcl file.